vietnd69/dst-api-webdocs/docs/api-vanilla/node-types/sequence-nodes.md

 })
 ```

+---

 ## Common Sequence Patterns

 Sequence nodes are often used for these common patterns:

 ### Multi-step Actions

+Breaking a complex task into sequential steps:

 ```lua
 -- Break a task into sequential steps